Go to Reviews.org AU Edition

 Surfshark VPN connectivity and user experience

 After paying more than what was advertised, my next hurdle was during the sign-up process.
-While most of this process is as straightforward as other providers, Surfshark wants you to immediately change your password to something incredibly secure when you sign up via browser.
-This is an admirable inclusion unless, like me, you get stuck on that page and are then are later unable to change your password because the temporary one it assigned you (but didn’t tell you) is requested when you do want to update it.
+While most of this process is as straightforward as other providers, Surfshark VPN wants you to immediately change your password to something incredibly secure when you sign up via browser.
+This is an admirable inclusion unless, like me, you get stuck on that page and are later unable to change your password because the temporary one it assigned you (but didn’t tell you) is requested when you want to update it.

 In fairness, this was a good way to test the Surfshark support, which was very quick to respond on live chat and offered timely assistance to help me resolve this issue (one I haven’t faced with other VPNs).
 I wasn’t off to a great start with Surfshark but it was pretty much all smooth sailing thereafter.

+Password hiccups aside, learning how to use Surfshark VPN is pretty simple.
 Surfshark takes around five seconds to connect to a server, whether locally or somewhere else in the world, and a second or two to disconnect.
 This speedy connectivity ensures that uptime-sensitive tasks like music streaming aren’t disrupted during connection or disconnection for the majority of my tests (with a few occasional one-second disruptions).

 While the 3,200 servers and 65+ countries are on the short side compared to our current best VPN recommendations, there are five cities to choose from for Australia, three for the UK, and 23 for the US.
 Most of the rest of the countries are limited to a single connection option except for Canada (three), France (three), Germany (four), India (three), Italy (two), Poland (two), Portugal (two) and Spain (three).
 It’s also worth noting that the country count was 62 at the time of updating this review.

-The other issue is that while it’s convenient that a new server location is a single click away, there’s no way to manually connect to alternative servers, meaning you’re at the mercy of whatever Surfshark determines to be the best.
+The other issue is that while it’s convenient that a new server location is a single click away, there’s no way to manually connect to alternative servers, meaning you’re at the mercy of whatever Surfshark VPN determines to be the best.
 If you do like a simplified VPN, Surfshark defaults to the fastest server (closest to you) and there’s a fast connect option that will connect you to the nearest country (New Zealand in my tests).

-Unlike other VPNs I’ve tested, Surfshark didn’t meddle with any of my normal internet activities, which means I was free to use peer-to-peer software like Slack, all of my digital gaming platforms, and regular web use was uninterrupted while Surfshark was switched on.
+Unlike other VPNs I’ve tested, Surfshark VPN didn’t meddle with any of my normal internet activities, which means I was free to use peer-to-peer software like Slack, all of my digital gaming platforms, and regular web use was uninterrupted while Surfshark was switched on.

 Surfshark VPN number of devices

 In my Norton Secure VPN review, I was disappointed by device restrictions.
 If you want Norton Secure VPN outside of the Norton 360 security suite, you have to pay per device, which flies in the face of the usual VPN approach of allowing for a fixed number of simultaneous connections (not devices).
-This number tends to hang around five, but Surfshark blows this out of the water by allowing for unlimited simultaneous connections.
+This number tends to hang around five, but Surfshark VPN blows this out of the water by allowing for unlimited simultaneous connections.

 This means you can feasibly buy one account and protect all the supported devices in your home, without having to worry about any restrictions.
 Surfshark even encourages you to share your VPN account with your family members.
-For comparison, the VPN in our current top five with the most simultaneous connections is PureVPN and that has 10, which is great next to its peers but nowhere near as impressive compared to Surfshark.
+For comparison, the VPN in our current top five with the most simultaneous connections is PureVPN and that has 10, which is great next to its peers but nowhere near as impressive compared to Surfshark VPN.

 Here’s a list of the devices that Surfshark VPN supports: